 Never Add More Water

-Another concern in regards to boiling water is lead.
-Unfortunately, there are many places where tap water has a higher than desired lead content.
+Another concern about boiling water is lead.
+Unfortunately, there are many places where tap water has a higher-than-desired lead content.
 When such water is boiled, the lead concentration increases, making it more harmful.
 Lead exposure can cause permanent neurological and developmental deficits in infants and children.
-It is, therefore, important to have your tap water tested for lead before using it to prepare formula (6).
+It is, therefore, important to have your tap water tested for lead before using it to prepare formula (5).

 Fluoride and Baby Formula

-If your water contains high concentrations of fluoride, you should be mindful of how much you’re using for baby formula.
+If your water contains high concentrations of fluoride, you should be mindful of how you use for baby formula.

-Fluoride is a component which is often added to water systems to strengthen the enamel on our teeth.
+Fluoride is a component that is often added to water systems to strengthen the enamel on our teeth.
 However, too much can result in something called dental fluorosis.

-Dental fluorosis isn’t a tooth disease — it’s more of an annoyance causing discoloration of a baby’s developing teeth (7).
+Dental fluorosis isn’t a tooth disease — it’s more of an annoyance that causes discoloration of a baby’s developing teeth (6).
 It only affects new teeth, which are still growing under the gums.
-Once out, too much fluoride has no effect.
+Once they emerge, too much fluoride has no effect.

 Discoloration from dental fluorosis appears as white streaks or lines on the permanent teeth.
 In many cases, it’s so subtle that only a dentist will be able to notice it.

 If you’re unsure of how much fluoride is in your water, check with your city’s water company.
-Verify that the levels of fluoride are around 0.7 parts fluoride to 1 million parts water (9).
+Verify that fluoride levels are around 0.7 parts fluoride to 1 million parts water (8).